BopeiNie/BopeiNie.github.io/index.md

 ---

 # Education background
 ### Xi'an Jiaotong University (Dual-Degree Program) 2020.09-2024.06
-* First major: Xi'an Jiaotong University, Automation (A+)
-* Second major: Xi'an Jiaotong University, Accounting - ACCA direction (QS-5stars)
-**Credit score: GPA 3.92; Score 90.99/100; top 5% of over 190 people**
-**Language score: IELTS 7.0**
-**Some Awards:**
-* Xi'an Jiaotong University 2021 University-level outstanding student leaders (**Top 5% U-wide**)
-* Jianbing Alumni Inspirational Scholarship (Harder than the Chinese National Scholarship, **Top 1%**)
-* Xi'an Jiaotong University 2022 school-level outstanding students (**Top 10% U-wide**)
-* Academic Scholarship of Xi’an Jiaotong University (**Top 10%**)
 ### The University of Hong Kong (HKUWW exchange program) 2023.01-On Going
-* Exchange Major:			The University of Hong Kong						Electronic Engineering
 ### University of New South Wales Sydney (APRU Online Single Course Exchange Program) 2023.02-On Going
-* Exchange Course:		COMM1000 Creating Social Change: From Innovation to Impact - 2023

 # Competitions Awards
 ### 1. Dream Cup National Undergraduate Intelligent Hardware Design Competition 2021.09-2022.02
-Team up with 2 other fellow students to participate in the competition to solve problems of theoretical knowledge, circuit design, and embedded (MCU) system programming, using STC51 single chip.

 ### 2. Participated in the Tengfei Cup and National Semi-final of “Suzhou Cup” 2020.09-2022.04, 2022.04-2022.08
-#### 1) Two third class prizes in the Tengfei Cup, one bronze award and one gold award in the Entrepreneurship Track**
+#### Two third class prizes in the Tengfei Cup, one bronze award and one gold award in the Entrepreneurship Track**
-* Respectively for Internet + medical, smart wearable devices, urban community improvement, lithium battery recycling
-* Mainly responsible for the writing of the business plan, which is related to accounting (My Second Major).
-Use many businesses model including SWOT, Porter's five forces model, etc., and I carry out risk control at the same time.
-#### 2) Outstanding Creative Award in the National Semi-final of “Suzhou Cup”**
+#### Outstanding Creative Award in the National Semi-final of “Suzhou Cup”**
-* The ‘lithium battery recycling Programme’ participated in ‘Suzhou Youth Elite Entrepreneurship Competition’, we entered the national semi-finals and won the Outstanding Creative Award.

 ### 3. The Mathematical Modeling Competition Award 2021.11-2022.03, 2022.08-2022.09, 2023.02-On Going
-#### 1) The H Award in Mathematical Contest in Modeling/ The Interdisciplinary Contest in Modeling (MCM/ICM)
+#### The H Award in Mathematical Contest in Modeling/ The Interdisciplinary Contest in Modeling (MCM/ICM)
-* Aiming at the evaluation and optimization of port traffic capacity, we used graph theory and other methods including hierarchical clustering to model port capacity.
-Constructed a hybrid optimization plan for ports and give the port a boost in utility.
-#### 2) Provincial First Prize of China National Undergraduate Mathematical Contest in Modeling
+#### Provincial First Prize of China National Undergraduate Mathematical Contest in Modeling
-* We established a micro-variable positioning model based on alternating flicker from the perspective of pure orientation passive positioning and a batch-based UAV scheduling model based on deduction.
-#### 3) Participate in 2023 Mathematical Contest in Modeling/ The Interdisciplinary Contest in Modeling (MCM/ICM)
+#### Participate in 2023 Mathematical Contest in Modeling/ The Interdisciplinary Contest in Modeling (MCM/ICM)
-* Final prize has not been released
-* We aim to analysis of relationships between plant biodiversity and drought.
-We proposed our model “resistance based on difference equation and finite element simulation”, which gives a way to tell how a plant community adapts when exposed to cycles of drought over successive generations under different conditions like plant kinds, precipitation conditions and Interspecific relationships.

 # Research and Engineering Practice
 ### 1. Research project on multi-model feature integration and image generation 2023.03-On Going